- Share your observations

 Clustered Poppy-mallow (Callirhoe triangulata)

-Clustered Poppy-mallow (Callirhoe triangulata), a State Special Concern plant, is found in sand terrace prairies.
+Clustered Poppy-mallow (Callirhoe triangulata), a Wisconsin Special Concern plant, is found in sand terrace prairies.
 Blooming occurs early July through late September; fruiting occurs early August through late September.
 The optimal identification period for this species is early July through late September.

 Synonyms: Malva triangulata